SQream/sqream_docs/operational_guides/foreign_tables.rst

    Jusuf Nurkic     | Denver Nuggets         |     23 | C        |  21 | 7-0    | 126.9841 |             |  1842000
    Andre Drummond   | Detroit Pistons        |      0 | C        |  22 | 6-11   | 126.5306 | Connecticut |  3272091

 Error Handling and Limitations
 ==================================
-* Error handling in external tables is limited.
+* Error handling in foreign tables is limited.
 Any error that occurs during source data parsing will result in the statement aborting.

 *
-   External tables are logical and do not contain any data, their structure is not verified or enforced until a query uses the table.
+   Foreign tables are logical and do not contain any data, their structure is not verified or enforced until a query uses the table.
    For example, a CSV with the wrong delimiter may cause a query to fail, even though the table has been created successfully:

    .. code-block:: psql